 MattChuck is an accomplished skier from Clifton Park, NY.
-He’s a passholder at Gore Mountain and skis other mountains across the northeast.
-His analysis and cut-to-the-chase style makes him a favorite reviewer.
+He’s a passholder at Gore Mountain who skis all across the northeast and at times out west.
 Following are excerpts from Matt’s review of a recent Ski Magazine piece on Gore.

 In the current December issue of SKI Magazine, blogger Everett Potter does a special “Weekends” feature on Gore.
 To start, the author recommends checking in at the Fern Lodge in Chestertown or the Alpine lodge in North Creek.
 The article was probably written before the news about the Copperfield broke.
 Then he recommends barVino.
 I haven’t been to the newly opened barVino and somehow, I doubt Everett has either.
 Another option he offers is the Black Mountain – a solid choice.
 The next day, Potter suggests a warmup run on Fox Lair to Wild Air, then Fairview to Twister, Topridge, Uncas and then finally to the Straightbrook quad.
 Then ski Rumor (ok), Lies (ok) and Upper Darby …so….
 Upper Darby was open when you were there?
 Next he recommends that you “wind your way down Upper Steilhang” (not sure I ski that one for the corduroy).
 After lunch at the Saddle Lodge, he recommends the Burnt Ridge area.
 “Test out Sagamore, a long black diamond, and then hit Cirque Glades, a true experts-only area that offers a taste of the backcountry.”